 Step 1: Grab a fabric tape measure and take a seat with your feet flat on the floor and knees at a 90-degree angle, this will mean your calf is at its widest.

 Step 2: Wrap the tape measure around the widest part of your calf, be sure to keep the tape taught but not tight.
 Measure both calves, if the measurements differ, take the larger of the two.

-Step 3: Use the table and links to find your best calf fit.
+Step 3: Use our calf fitting table (left) and the links below to find your best calf fit.

 Tip: Want to wear your new knee boots over trousers or tights?
 Wear them as you measure to ensure an exacting fit.